Lab 10: Accessibility

 aria-pressed={!showChart}

-aria-label="Toggle between pie chart and table view"
+aria-label="Toggle between bar chart and table view"

 class="toggle-button">